neighboringheart/tf-hangman/README.md

 ### Future Updates

-- further keyboard compatabiity (so far only letter keypresses have their intended function)(not being able to figure out how to get the enter key to do what I want is haunting me but I'll get there I promise)
+- further keyboard compatability (so far only letter keypresses have their intended function)(not being able to figure out how to get the enter key to do what I want is haunting me but I'll get there I promise)

 ### Current Answers